Daniel Gooch standard-gauge locomotives: 69 Class

 Nos.
-69-76, eight Gooch s for the Wolverhampton-Shrewsbury line, built 1855-6 by Beyer, Peacock & Co. in Manchester.
-Four of these engines were the very first to be built by Beyer, Peacock, at their brand-new Gorton Works.
-In 1861, when standard gauge trains started to run through on the mixed gauge to Paddington, the engines moved south to work on the London-Oxford-Wolverhampton sections.
-In the 1872–75 period, the locomotives were "renewed" by George Armstrong at Wolverhampton, i.e. replaced by what were "from an engineering viewpoint new engines."
-Cabs were fitted from 1880, and new boilers of a different design were fitted to all except no. 69 between 1887 and 1893.
-Then in 1895–97, under William Dean at Swindon, they were reconstructed once more, emerging as s of the "River" Class.
+69–76, eight Gooch s for the Wolverhampton–Shrewsbury line, built 1855–6 by Beyer, Peacock and Company in Manchester.
+Four of these engines were the very first to be built by Beyer, Peacock at their brand-new Gorton Works.
+In 1861, when standard-gauge trains started to run through on the mixed gauge to Paddington, the engines moved south to work on the London–Oxford–Wolverhampton sections.
+In the 1872–75 period, the locomotives were renewed by George Armstrong at Wolverhampton, Cabs were fitted from 1880, and new boilers of a different design were fitted to all except No. 69 between 1887 and 1893.
+Then in 1895–97, William Dean reconstructed the locomotives once more at Swindon as s of the "River" Class.

 77 and 167 classes

 Nos.
-77, 78 and 167-170, seven s built in 1857 and 1861 with boilers to Gooch's design but otherwise designed by the builders, Beyer, Peacock & Co.
+77, 78 and 167–170, seven s built in 1857 and 1861 with boilers to Gooch's design but otherwise designed by the builders, Beyer, Peacock & Co.